solo-io/gloo/docs/content/guides/traffic_management/hello_world/_index.md

       state: 1
 ```

-By default the upstream created is rather simple.
-It represents a specific kubernetes service.
-However, the petstore application is a swagger service.
+By default, the created Upstream is rather simple.
+It represents a specific Kubernetes service.
+However, the Pet Store app is a Swagger service.
 Gloo Gateway can discover this swagger spec, but by default Gloo Gateway's function discovery features are turned off to improve performance.
-To enable Function Discovery Service (fds) on our petstore, we need to label the namespace.
+To enable Function Discovery Service (FDS) on our Pet Store app, we need to label the namespace.

 ```shell
 kubectl label namespace default  discovery.solo.io/function_discovery=enabled
 ```

-Now Gloo Gateway's function discovery will discover the swagger spec.
-Fds populated our Upstream with the available rest endpoints it implements.
+Now, FDS discovers the Swagger spec and populates the Upstream with the available REST endpoints that the Pet Store app implements.

 ```shell
 glooctl get upstream default-petstore-8080